kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 ` and press `DONE`
 8. Type `Talk to my test app` in the simulator
 9. Type questions to test
-10. Launch the Google Assitant app on your iPad
+10. Launch the Google Assistant app on your iPad
-11. say `Ok Google` or `Hey Google` to activate voice input, then say `Talk to my test app` in the simulator in the Google Assitant app
+11. say `Ok Google` or `Hey Google` to activate voice input, then say `Talk to my test app` in the simulator in the Google Assistant app
 12. Ask questions to test

 ```plantuml